 This new legislature outlines:

-- Why Economic Damages Remain Uncapped.
-Unlike non-economic damages, there is no statutory ceiling on economic losses.
-Patients can be fully compensated for out-of-pocket expenses, lost income, future care costs, and other verifiable financial impacts.
+- Economic Damages.
+The new law has no effect on economic damages.
+Patients can be fully compensated for out-of-pocket expenses, lost income, future care costs, and other verifiable financial impacts as long as they can show good cause to exceed the soft cap.

-Patients and families navigating a medical malpractice claim benefit from understanding how these updates shape both their legal strategy and potential outcomes.
+Patients and families navigating a medical malpractice claim benefit from understanding how the new law can shape both their legal strategy and potential outcomes.

 Planning Your Claim for 2026